by Neville Kennard, veteran preaching and practicing capitalist

 So this has been my journey; I feel now I have “arrived” at a comfortable place, devoid of political questions (if not of political interference).
 I have a good sense of self-ownership, at least mentally, morally and intellectually, if not physically, financially.

-I enjoy practising as much responsible civil disobedience as I think I can get away with, and I choose mostly not to do things that require government permission or approval.
+I enjoy practicing as much responsible civil disobedience as I think I can get away with, and I choose mostly not to do things that require government permission or approval.
 For pragmatic reasons I have a Drivers Licence, Passport, pay tax and comply in many ways.

 People are very compliant and obedient and submissive.
 It would take about 5-10% of the population to practice responsible civil disobedience for the non-compliance to become so great that governments could not hope to bring everyone to heal.
 I emphasise the responsible side of civil disobedience, the important thing being that there are no victims, no injuries or property violations.